-|Several roles, such as product marketer, product manager, and project manager, share the responsibility for bringing the product to life.||One person—the product owner—is in charge of the product and leads the project.|
+|Several roles, such as product marketer, product manager, and project manager, share product decision-making.||One person—the product owner—is in charge of the product and leads the project.|

-|Product managers are detached from the development teams, separated by process, department, and facility boundaries.||The product owner is a member of the Scrum team and works closely with the ScrumMaster and team on an ongoing basis.|
+|Product managers are detached from the development teams, separated by process, department, and facility boundaries.||The product owner is a member of the Scrum team and works closely with the Scrum Master and team on an ongoing basis.|

 |Extensive market research, product planning, and business analysis are carried out up front.||Minimum up-front work is expended to create a vision that describes what the product will roughly look like and do.|

 |Up-front product discovery and definition: requirements are detailed and frozen early on.||Product discovery is an ongoing process; requirements emerge.
-There is no definition phase and no market or product requirements specification.
+There is no definition phase and no product requirements specification.
 The product backlog evolves based on customer and user feedback.|

-|Customer feedback is received late, in market testing and after product launch.||Early and frequent releases together with sprint review meetings generate valuable customer and user feedback that helps create a product customers love.|
+|Customer feedback is received late, in market testing and after product launch.||Early and frequent releases together with sprint review meetings generate valuable customer and user feedback that maximises the chances of creating a successful product.|

 Agile methods embrace an age-old truth: They see change as the only constant.
-If flux and unpredictability are dominant forces, then our ability to accurately forecast markets and predict customer behavior is limited.
+If flux and unpredictability are dominant forces, then our ability to accurately forecast markets and predict customer behaviour is limited.
 Instead of employing a primarily analytical approach with big upfront market research and business analysis and detailed, frozen requirements, agile product management follows an empirical approach: